 Lisa is a CDC Certified Divorce Coach®.
 A graduate of the University of Pennsylvania and New York University School of Law, Lisa has recently been certified by the CDC Board of Standards, having successfully completed their coaching program.

 Before becoming a divorce coach, Lisa practiced Family Law at Broder & Orland in Westport, Connecticut, where she represented clients during all stages of divorce, advising them on issues including custody, visitation, parenting disputes, alimony, child support and distribution of marital property.
 Prior to that, while raising her family, Lisa was in private practice focusing mainly on real estate transactions, after starting her career in the Real Estate departments at Kaye, Scholer, Fierman, Hays and Handler and then Willkie, Farr and Gallagher, both in New York City.

 A native of New York City, Lisa resides in Westport, Connecticut with her family and is deeply involved in the community.
-She currently serves on the Board of Directors of Pink Aid, a non-profit whose mission is to help underserved women survive breast cancer with support and dignity.
+She served on the Board of Directors of Pink Aid, a non-profit whose mission is to help underserved women survive breast cancer with support and dignity.
 Lisa also has served on the Board of Directors of The Conservative Synagogue in Westport and the Executive Committee of UJA Federation of Westport, Weston, Wilton and Norwalk, for which she also co-chaired its annual fundraising gala for several years, each year exceeding the prior year’s fundraising goals.

 IN MY OWN WORDS: WHY I BECAME A DIVORCE COACH